harimseong/assembly_library/lib/README.md

 - Use `uname` command to decide build environment (e.g. OS and architecture) and assemble & link options.

 ###### tester
-- Add tester target that compile main function and test functions and link them with the library.
+- Add tester target that compiles main function and test functions and links them with the library.
 - Examine final machine code by executing `objdump --disassemble --disassembler-options=intel --syms FILENAME > FILENAME.s` command.

 ###### Cross-assemble
 - clang in macOS automatically prepends global symbol with underscore.
 - Cross-assemble was not possible by inconsistent symbol name.
-- Used NASM macro pre-define and multi-line macro to resolve the issue.
+- Used NASM pre-defined macro and multi-line macro to resolve the issue.

 ##### 1. strlen